StevenBlack/vocab/million-dollar-words.md

 ### dieresis
 The two dots placed on top of the second of two vowels that indicates that they are supposed to be pronounced separately, as in cooperate.
-It's pronounced DYE- ER-JH-SIS.

 ### diglot